gofynd/fdk-cli/README.md

 ___

 #### **env get**
 This command displays the active environment set by the user.
+Default environment: `fynd`
 #### **Syntax**
 ```sh
 fdk env get